 17:07 A successful applicant for sabbatical leave shall undertake in writing to:

 (b) submit a written application to and obtain written approval from the Dean, who shall consult with the Head, for any substantial change(s) in the proposed activity set out in the statement submitted in accordance with clause 17:04 (e),

-(d) If after embarking on her/his proposed study, research or other planned activity the completion of same is frustrated or non-feasible the faculty member shall submit a written application to and obtain written approval from the Dean, who shall consult with the Head for her/his alternate plan(s) for the remainder of her/his sabbatical leave.
+(d) If after embarking on their proposed study, research or other planned activity the completion of same is frustrated or non-feasible the faculty member shall submit a written application to and obtain written approval from the Dean, who shall consult with the Head for their alternate plan(s) for the remainder of their sabbatical leave.

-(a) Where an applicant has accumulated between three (3) years and five (5) years, a sabbatical leave for six (6) months shall be at eighty percent (80%) of her/his Nominal Salary and shall include one-half (½) of the annual vacation.
+(a) Where an applicant has accumulated between three (3) years and five (5) years, a sabbatical leave for six (6) months shall be at eighty percent (80%) of the member’s Nominal Salary and shall include one-half (½) of the annual vacation.